How to Trade with Support and Resistance

 And even when prices start to falter in the higher region of the chart, bulls are technically still in control as long as they manage to keep the market up in levels higher than or equal to a former significant low.
 But the stronger the earlier dominance, the less likely the market will turn on any first reversal attempt.

-- Support tends to break in a downtrend
+- Support tends to break into a downtrend

-- Resistance tends to break in an uptrend
+- Resistance tends to break into an uptrend

 - Support and Resistance tend to break when there is a tight range at SR level

 - The more/frequently test of support resistance is weakening this level and break the level

 The more times Support or Resistance (SR) is tested, the weaker it becomes and breaks the level

 The market reverses at RESISTANCE because there is selling pressure to push the price lower.
 The selling pressure could be from Institutions, banks, or smart money that trades in large orders.

 Imagine this: If the market keeps re-testing resistance, these orders will eventually be filled.
 And when all the orders are filled, who’s left to sell?

 It shows that participants are more aggressive to push /pull the price to break the resistance/support.
 While the higher low towards resistance indicate aggressive by the buyers